Zacv1/Gym-Website/README.md

 # Gym-Website

-My First Website, developed by me to relinquish my passion for Web Development.
+My First Website, developed by me to relinquish my passion for Web Development and learn as many technologies as my brain can coneive.

 # About the Website